 If a guest VM encounters a problem during the preparation stage, it will remain on the server in unusable state.
 You can identify such VMs by the "Failed to create" value in the Guest VM State column.
-Unless a VM like this is repaired or recreated, it will be automatically removed after the time period specified in the Auto remove guest VMs which failed preparation after field in Site defaults (Farm / <Site> / VDI / Desktops > Tasks > Site defaults).
-For more information on how to recreate a guest VM, please see the Template Maintenance section (p.
-145).
+Unless a VM like this is repaired or recreated, it will be automatically removed after the time period specified in the Auto remove guest VMs which failed preparation after field in Site defaults (Farm > <Site> > VDI > Desktops > Tasks > Site defaults).
+You can view the details of the failure to create a guest VM by right-clicking on the Guest VM State column and choosing Details.
+You can also choose Recreate or Delete from the same menu.
+For more information on how to recreate a guest VM, please see the Template maintenance section (p.
+163).